About Us

 Manager

-Tash has worked at The wharf since 2014.
-Her enthusiasm, drive and passion make's working a shift with her a dream.
-Tash had a short stint in our sister pub the Glasfryn for 6 months but luckily for us missed the hustle and bustle of city living so soon joined us back at The Wharf.
-If Tash isn't running around making a shift fun for staff and customers alike you can find her dressed to the nines with a G+T in hand or joining the lads cheering on her beloved Man United (we can just about forgive this lapse in judgement).
+Tash has worked at the wharf since 2014!
+Her enthusiasm, drive and passion makes working a shift with her a dream.
+Tash had a short stint in our sister pub, the Glasfryn, for 6 months but, luckily for us, missed the hustle and bustle of city living, so soon joined us back here.
+If Tash isn't running around making a shift fun for crew and customers alike you can find her dressed to the nines with a G+T in hand or joining the lads cheering on her beloved Man United (we can just about forgive this lapse in judgement).

 Callum